natngu18/Chirp/README.md

 ## Overview
-This is a twitter inspired app which uses Debezium and Kafka for Change Data Capture, pushing changes from primary Postgres database to Elasticsearch to be used for search functionality.
+This is a twitter inspired app which uses Debezium and Kafka for Change Data Capture, pushing changes from primary Postgres database to Elasticsearch for search functionality.
 <br/><br/>Demos can be found in [Demos section](#demos)

 ## Tools